SAP/cloud-security-services-integration-library/README.md

 # SAP BTP Security Services Integration Libraries
 This repository offers a comprehensive set of libraries designed to simplify the integration of [SAP Business Technology Platform](https://www.sap.com/products/technology-platform.html) (SAP BTP) security services (XSUAA and Identity Services).
 Tailored to support Java EE and Spring Boot applications running on Cloud Foundry or Kubernetes environments.
-The libraries focus on streamlining [OAuth 2.0](https://oauth.net) access token validation for tokens issued by XSUAA and Identity Services, in addition, it offers a token-client library to easily fetch tokens without cumbersome setup for http requests and offers also a testing utility that mocks Xsuaa and Identity service behaviour and makes it easy to write integration and unit tests.
+The libraries focus on streamlining [OAuth 2.0](https://oauth.net) access token validation for tokens issued by XSUAA and Identity Services.
+In addition, it offers a token-client library to easily fetch tokens without cumbersome setup for http requests.
+Finally, it offers testing utility that mocks Xsuaa and Identity service behaviour and makes it easy to write integration and unit tests.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)